-If you have persistent thrush, feel tired all the time, are bloated, or have strong sugar cravings, you may be suffering from a condition called candida.
+If you feel tired all of the time, are bloated or have strong sugar cravings, you may be suffering from a condition called candida.

 What is candida?

 Candida is a yeast that lives naturally in your mouth, gut and vagina.
-If you have a healthy immune system, it doesn’t usually cause any problems – the friendly bacteria in your gut help keep levels under control.
+If you have a healthy immune system, it doesn’t usually cause any problems – the friendly bacteria in your gut help basically help keep your yeast levels under control.

 What are common symptoms of candida?

 Sometimes the yeast can grow out of hand, known as a yeast overgrowth, and can lead to symptoms such as:

 This usually happens if the root cause of the candida hasn’t been identified and tackled.
 For example, eating too much of the wrong type of food, i.e. refined sugars, carbs and high lactose dairy products, can stimulate candida and other bad bacteria growth.4

 Urinary tract infections